SummerpanKing/DReSS/README.md

 ## DReSS dataset

 We have made the proposed dataset available on Hugging Face at [https://huggingface.co/datasets/SummerpanKing/DReSS].
 To ensure compliance with Google Street View API's privacy policies, we provide only the panorama IDs in the released dataset.
-If you encounter any issues with usage or downloading, feel free to contact us via email.
+If you encounter any issues with usage or downloading, feel free to contact us via email [xiapanwang@whu.edu.cn].